 Stock Appreciation Rights.
 A SAR entitles the participant, upon exercise, to receive an amount, in cash or stock or a combination thereof, equal to the increase in the fair market value of the underlying common stock between the date of grant and the date of exercise.
 The compensation committee shall set forth in the applicable SAR award agreement the terms and conditions of the SAR, including the base value for the SAR (which shall not be less than the fair market value of a share on the date of grant), the number of shares subject to the SAR and the period during which the SAR may be exercised and any other special rules and/or requirements which the compensation committee imposes on the SAR.
 No SAR shall be exercisable after the expiration of ten (10) years from the date of grant.
 SARs may be granted in tandem with, or independently of, stock options granted under the 2021 Plan.
-A SAR granted in tandem with a stock option (i) is exercisable only at such times, and to the extent, that the related stock option is exercise of the related stock option; (ii) terminates upon termination or exercise of the related stock option (likewise, the common stock option granted in tandem with a SAR terminates upon exercise of the SAR); (iii) is transferable only with the related stock option; and (iv) if the related stock option is an ISO, may be exercised only when the value of the stock subject to the stock option exceeds the exercise price of the stock option.
-A SAR that is not granted in tandem with a stock option is exercisable at such times as the compensation committee may specify.
+A SAR granted in tandem with a stock option (i) is exercisable only at such times, and to the extent, that the related stock option is exercisable in accordance with the procedure for exercise of the related stock option; (ii) terminates upon termination or exercise of the related stock option (likewise, the common stock option granted in tandem with a SAR terminates upon exercise of the SAR); (iii) is transferable only with the related stock option; and (iv) if the related stock option is an ISO, may be exercised only when the value of the stock option; and (iv) if the related stock option is an SAR that is not granted in tandem with a stock option is exercisable at such times as the compensation committee may specify.